joshuajnoble/transformers_4_forecasting/index.md

 We have hourly readings from 6 different sites in the Beijing area.
 The fact that this dataset contains multiple different time series makes it a bit more complex and challenging than a typical time series dataset.
 First off, we should look to see what our timeseries data looks like, whether it's seasonal and stationary, and then we can look to see what these different stations mean for us:

-To keep this blogpost from being a complete mass of code, I'm going to just point to specific parts of the notebook files in places and instead discuss the results.
+To keep this blogpost from being an absolute wall of code, I'm going to just point to specific parts of the notebook files in places and instead discuss the results.

 First, we want to turn our data into properly timestamped data with stations and wind direction as indices rather than strings: